 (Hosted by The Chinese University of Hong Kong)

-– Impairments of muscle synergy in neurological diseases
+– Pathological muscle synergy in diseases

 WS1 Day 3: Muscle Synergies as a Driver of Personalized Precision Rehabilitation